Foster Care

 A Foster Care System That Works for Children, Families and Caregivers

-Baltimore County carries a high-volume share of Maryland’s foster care responsibility.
+Baltimore County manages one of the largest foster care caseloads in Maryland.
 Every year, over a hundred children enter care through no fault of their own, often in the midst of family crisis, trauma or instability.

 A Vision of Modernization, Transparency and Equity